mariaelenabotnari/tmps-labs/src/main/java/edu/utm/tmps/Lab2/README.md

 # Conclusion

 During this laboratory work, the main goal was to understand and apply creational design patterns in practice.
 These patterns helped organize the process of creating objects in a clear and flexible way.
-By using patterns such as Factory Method, Abstract Factory, Builder, and Singleton, the creation of objects became more controlled and independent from the rest of the program.
+By using patterns such as Factory Method, Builder, and Singleton, the creation of objects became more controlled and independent from the rest of the program.
 This made the code easier to modify and extend in the future without affecting other parts of the system.
 The work also showed how important it is to separate object creation from object usage to keep the design simple and maintainable.

 Through this project, the connection between theory and practice became clearer.
-Each pattern served a specific purpose: the Factory patterns managed which type of plug was created, the Builder controlled how each plug was assembled step by step, and the Singleton ensured only one instance of the PlugDirector existed.
+Each pattern served a specific purpose: the Factory pattern managed which type of plug was created, the Builder controlled how each plug was assembled step by step, and the Singleton ensured only one instance of the PlugDirector existed.
 Together, these design patterns created a well-structured and reusable codebase.
 The laboratory work successfully demonstrated how creational design patterns can simplify complex systems, improve flexibility, and support cleaner software architecture.